-Unspoilt Tarkarli beach is best known for its water sports, scuba diving and snorkeling, and dolphin spotting.
+Unspoiled Tarkarli beach is best known for its water sports including parasailing, scuba diving and snorkeling.
 The beach is long and pristine, and the area is reminiscent of Goa decades ago before development set in.
 Its narrow, palm-fringed roads are lined with village homes, and locals can often be seen unhurriedly riding bicycles or walking to get around.

 How to Get There

 Unfortunately, reaching Tarkarli is time consuming.
 Currently, there's no airport in the area, although one is under construction.
-The nearest airport is 100 kilometers away in Goa.
+The nearest airport is 100 kilometers (62 miles) away in Goa.

-The nearest railway station is at Kudal, around 35 kilometers away on the Konkan Railway.
+The nearest railway station is at Kudal, about 35 kilometers (22 miles) away on the Konkan Railway.
 You'll need to book well in advance, as trains fill up fast on this route.
-Expect to pay around 500 rupees for an auto rickshaw from Kudal to Tarkarli.
+Expect to pay around 600 rupees for an auto rickshaw from Kudal to Tarkarli.
 Autos are readily available at the railway station, and local buses also run from Kudal to Tarkarli.